gruppe-i-co-design/paper/paper.md

 ---------- move or delete above ----------

 # Results

 In this section we will discuss the results we gathered throughout our research with regards to the different algorithms.

-## Selection Sort
+## Selection sort

 Selection sort is the simplest sorting algorithm.
 In our implementation it will find the smallest element in the array and swap it with the element in the first position. then it will find the second smallest element and swap it with the element in the second position, and it will keep on doing this until the entire array is sorted.
 It has an O(n^2) time complexity and this is inefficient on large arrays.
 The input array divides into two subarrays, a sorted subarray of elements which is built up from the top to the bottom and the remaining unsorted elements occupy the rest of the array.